mahesh-dilip/RevGeniCRMProject/README.md

    - **Geography**: e.g., "London, UK", "San Francisco, CA"
    - **Company Size**: e.g., "50-200 employees"
    - **Additional Context**: Any extra search criteria
-3. Click **Find Leads**
+3. Click **Find Leads with AI**
-4. Results will be automatically created as companies in your CRM
+4. **Review the results** - AI will find matching companies
+5. **Select companies** to add using checkboxes
+   - Use "Select All" / "Deselect All" for quick selection
-5. Each company shows a confidence score indicating match quality
+   - Each company shows a confidence score
+6. Click **Add to CRM** to import selected companies
+7. Duplicates are automatically detected and skipped

 ### Managing Companies